fizisist/LorentzGroupNetwork/README.md

 ##### 2) Training the network

 With the data files ready to be read into the network, it's time for training!
-The process of setting up training is outlined in `/NetworkDesign/Lambda_Instructions.rst`.
 Some of steps are specific to logging into one of our clusters, `Lambda`, but the instructions are general to all machines capable of setting up conda & using CUDA.
 For completeness, here is an outline of the instructions:

 - Clone the git repository to the machine where the network will be trained.
     ```